cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

   - Cluster size is reduced by one and maintains healthy state.
 Cluster will continue to operate, even with a single node, as long as other nodes left gracefully.

 ### Adding and rejoining nodes
-- A node started with monit (or added by increasing cluster size) will automatically join the cluster.
+- A new or existing node started with monit (or added by increasing cluster size) should automatically join the cluster.
+- An existing node may fail to rejoin the cluster if its transaction records are either too far ahead or behind the other nodes.
+This should be apparent from the process logs in `/var/vcap/sys/log/mysql/mysql.err.log`.
+If this happens, follow the following steps to abandon the data and restart the node:
+  - Stop the process with `monit stop mariadb_ctrl`.
+  - Delete the galera state (`/var/vcap/store/mysql/grastate.dat`) and cache (`/var/vcap/store/mysql/galera.cache`) files from the persistent disk.
+  - Restarting the node with `monit start mariadb_ctrl`.

 ### Quorum
   - In order for the cluster to continue accepting requests, a quorum must be reached by peer-to-peer communication.
 At least half of the nodes must be responsive to each other to maintain a quorum.